 Interviews will be supplemented by the gathering of any physical, documentary, or other evidence, as appropriate and available.
-This may include visiting, inspecting, and taking photographs of relevant sites, or gathering information from medical examinations or police reports if applicable and releases are granted from the parties.
+This may include visiting, inspecting, and taking photographs of relevant sites, or gathering information from medical examinations or police reports if applicable.